 Have your air-conditioning system inspected and ducts cleaned by a professional

 Check hoses for leaks, and make sure everything is draining properly.
 Clean or replace your HVAC filter on a monthly basis.

-Follow manufacturer’s instructions on draining to remove sediment that can shorten its life.
+Follow the manufacturer’s instructions on draining to remove sediment that can shorten its life.